 Review and update the CAUL statistics data collection program and recommend changes to CAUL as appropriate.
 (CSAC)

-Implement a trial of collecting institutional repository statistics in the annual CAUL return for 2013 (CSAC, CAUL EO)
+Implement a trial of collecting institutional repository statistics in the annual CAUL return for 2013 (CSAC, CAUL EO) [Completed]

 Advise CAUL on the use of benchmarks to improve performance.
 (CQAAC)